 Shared Hemodialysis Care: Transforming Patient Experience

 Patient activation is a modifiable measure of the degree of engagement and sense of control an individual has over their health.
 It is defined as “an individual’s knowledge, skill, and confidence for managing their health and healthcare.”7 At the lowest level, patients may feel overwhelmed and disengaged, whereas through higher levels they take increasing control of their health.
-Lower patient activation is associated with poorer outcomes, including hospitalisation and loss of confidence in healthcare providers.
-In patients with kidney failure, characteristics associated with lower activation are older age, diabetes, and higher levels of deprivation.8 Given that these characteristics are frequently observed, often in combination among in-centre hemodialysis patients, interventions that increase patient activation in this group may help improve outcomes.
+Lower patient activation is associated with poorer outcomes, including hospitalization and loss of confidence in healthcare providers.
+In patients with kidney failure, characteristics associated with lower activation are older age, diabetes, and higher levels of deprivation.8 Given that these characteristics are frequently observed, often in combination among in-center hemodialysis patients, interventions that increase patient activation in this group may help improve outcomes.

 SHC has the potential to increase activation by helping patients engage with their treatment at a pace that suits them, overcoming specific fears, promoting self-management, and reducing anxiety using small manageable steps (Figure 2).

 SHC also offers benefits to healthcare organizations, as patient activation is recognized as a useful strategy for effective management of health resources and has been shown to improve the role of healthcare professionals (Figure 3).9,10 Time saved performing routine tasks, for example, allows nurses to deal with more complex cases and to spend more time educating and supporting patients in a holistic manner.11 Patient and professional satisfaction are also increased as the relationship is expanded to focus on the person, their life, and the patient’s other health problems.12